-MT292 Robotic Capstone 2 class and 8 lab hr/wk.
-6 cr.
+MT292 Robotic Capstone

+2 class hr/wk and 8 lab hr/wk, 6 cr.
+Focuses on the development of an

 Focuses on the development of an advanced robotic control system within a supervised industrial robotic environment.
 Prerequisite: MT291 with a grade of C or better; or consent of instructor.